 --json(boolean) Output the test plan as JSON format.
 Defaults to

-file: the test script (or path to the test script) to run.
-Specifies a test script written in TypeScript with a
+file(string) the test script (or path to the test script) to run.
+Specify a test script written in TypeScript with a

 --no-headlessRun in non-headless mode so that you can see what the browser is doing as it runs the test.

 --devtoolsRun in non-headless mode and also open devtools

 --no-sandboxDisable the chrome sandbox - advanced option, mostly necessary on linux.

 Running the test script:

 <file>and rerun the test when it changes.

 --ffRun the script in fast-forward: override the actionDelay and stepDelay settings to 1 second in the test script.
 Specify a number to set a different delay.

 --slow-moRun the script in slow-motion: Increase the actionDelay and stepDelay settings in the test script to 10 seconds.
 Specify a number to set a different delay.

 --verboseVerbose mode - display details of all commands/actions to the terminal.